pact-foundation/docs.pact.io/website/blog/2022-11-11-pact-plugin-framework-launch.md

 ## Getting started

-If you’re as excited by this new feature as we are, you can jump right in and give it a try in two ways:
+If you’re as excited by this new feature as we are, you can:

-1. [Build your own plugin](https://docs.pact.io/implementation_guides/pact_plugins/docs/writing-plugin-guide) for any use case you and your team require – visit the guide to writing your own plugin
+1. Replay the [launch webinar](https://youtu.be/XA0yKOv5DjE) to hear Matt and Yousaf explain the Pact Plugin Framework
-1. Try out a pre-made plugin - visit the [implementation guide for GPRC](https://github.com/pactflow/pact-protobuf-plugin)
+2. [Build your own plugin](https://docs.pact.io/implementation_guides/pact_plugins/docs/writing-plugin-guide) for any use case you and your team require – visit the guide to writing your own plugin

-Plus, on Wed 30 November, we’re hosting two live webinars to present the backstory, introduce the Pact Plugin Framework and answer questions about getting started.
-[Sign up here](https://docs.pact.io/events/plugins-framework-launch).
+3. Try out a pre-made plugin - visit the [implementation guide for GPRC](https://github.com/pactflow/pact-protobuf-plugin)